ingram2k/RepData_PeerAssessment1/PA1_template.md

 [1] 10766.19

+We can see that the mean after imput is very similar when the non-impute version however the median change slightly because we replace NA with mean of interval now so the median will move toward the mean.

 ## Are there differences in activity patterns between weekdays and weekends?

 For this part the \color{red}{\verb|weekdays()|}weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.